-- Task (A.1.5.1): Perform outreach and assistance to communicate requirements of the regulations to project owners and operators and assist homeowners and other stakeholders for safe handling practices. - Task (A.1.5.2): Perform asbestos and lead-based paint project inspections, assess regulation compliance, and address any compliance issues or problem conditions with the appropriate action (enforcement). - Task (A.1.5.3): Review asbestos and lead-based paint project notifications against requirements of the regulations and direct operators for needed corrections.
+- Task (A.1.5.1): Perform outreach and assistance to communicate requirements of the regulations to project owners and operators and assist homeowners and other stakeholders for safe handling practices. - Task (A.1.5.2): Perform asbestos and lead-based paint project inspections, assess regulation compliance, and address any non-compliance with the appropriate action (compliance assistance and/or enforcement). - Task (A.1.5.3): Review asbestos and lead-based paint project notifications against requirements of the regulations and respond with a request for any needed corrections.